christopheraue/christopheraue.net/design/_posts/2018-09-24-why-vertical-align-is-not-working.md

 ---
-title: 'Why This Damn vertical-align Is Not Working'
+title: 'Why This Damn Vertical-Align Is Not Working (CSS)'
 summary: 'There are three things you need to know about the CSS property vertical-align to make it work: 1.
 It aligns elements in a line of text which 2. might change its height and 3. might reposition its baseline.'
 ---